Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Alert1 Wall Button

-Alert1’s Wall-Mounted Emergency Buttons are wireless, equipped with a battery that lasts for over two years, and mounted to surfaces using Velcro adhesive strips.
-They can be placed anywhere!
-The buttons are also 100 percent showerproof, making them perfect for the bathroom, as well as the bedroom or stairs.
+Alert1’s wall-mounted emergency buttons are wireless.
+They are equipped with a battery that lasts for about nine years.
+The buttons are mounted to surfaces using Velcro adhesive strips, which means they can be placed anywhere!
+The buttons are also 100 percent showerproof, making them perfect for the bathroom, bedroom or stairs.
 Each button costs $39.95.

 Monitored Smoke Detector